-The Council is required to have a Chief Monitoring Officer.
+We're required to have a Chief Monitoring Officer.

-Our Chief Monitoring officer
+Our Chief Monitoring Officer

-Functions of the Monitoring Officer
+Functions of the monitoring officer

-Maintaining the Constitution
+Maintaining the constitution

 The monitoring officer will maintain an up-to-date version of the constitution.
-They'll make sure this is widely available for consultation by Elected Members, employees, and members of the public.
+They'll make sure this is widely available for consultation by elected members, employees and members of the public.

-After consulting with the Head of Paid Service and Chief Finance Officer, the Monitoring Officer will report to the full Council (or to the Cabinet in relation to an executive function) if they consider that any proposal, decision, or omission would give rise to unlawfulness, or if any decision or omission has given rise to inefficient or dishonest administration.
+After consulting with the head of paid service and chief finance officer, the monitoring officer will report to the Full Council (or to the Cabinet in relation to an executive function) if they consider that any proposal, decision, or omission would give rise to unlawfulness, or if any decision or omission has given rise to inefficient or dishonest administration.
 Such a report will have the effect of stopping the proposal or decision being considered.

-The Monitoring Officer will contribute to the promotion and maintenance of high standards of conduct through the provision of support to the Appeals, Awards, and Standards Regulatory Board.
+The monitoring officer will contribute to the promotion and maintenance of high standards of conduct through the provision of support to the appeals, awards and standards regulatory board.

-Composition of Panels
+Composition of panels

-The Monitoring Officer will determine the composition of any panels being selected from the Board, in consultation with the Chairman of the Board and in accordance with the relevant statutory provisions governing the matter that is the subject of the appeal.
+The monitoring officer will determine the composition of any panels being selected from the board, in consultation with the chairman of the board and in accordance with the relevant statutory provisions governing the matter that is the subject of the appeal.

 Determining applications for dispensation

-The Monitoring Officer will determine applications for dispensations from the Code of Conduct where the number of Members otherwise precluded from taking part in a decision would impede the conduct of business or interfere with the political balance of the decision making body, following consultation with the Independent Person.
+The monitoring officer will determine applications for dispensations from the code of conduct where the number of members otherwise precluded from taking part in a decision would impede the conduct of business or interfere with the political balance of the decision making body, following consultation with the independent person.

-Access to Information
+Access to information

-The Monitoring Officer will ensure that decisions of the Cabinet together with the reasons for those decisions, as well as relevant officer reports and background papers, are made publicly available as soon as possible to persons requesting them.
+The monitoring officer will ensure that decisions of the Cabinet together with the reasons for those decisions, as well as relevant officer reports and background papers, are made publicly available as soon as possible to persons requesting them.

 Offering advice on cabinet decisions

-The Monitoring Officer will advise whether decisions of the Cabinet are in accordance with the budget and policy framework approved by the Council.
-(Decisions outside that framework will require approval of the
+The monitoring officer will advise whether decisions of the Cabinet are in accordance with the budget and policy framework approved by the council.
+Decisions outside that framework will require approval of the

-Register of Members Interests
+Register of members interests

-The Monitoring Officer will establish and maintain a Register of Interests of Members and Co-opted Members of the Authority.
-(Further information is available under the 'documents relating to Members of the Council' section of the Council's Constitution).
+The monitoring officer will establish and maintain a register of interests of members and co-opted members of the authority.
+Further information is available under the 'documents relating to members of the council' section of the council's constitution.